alexyoung23j/cursor-ruler/README.md

    - Copy the base64-encoded output - you'll need this for the `GITHUB_PRIVATE_KEY_BASE64` environment variable

 3. **Install the App**:

    - Click "Install App" in the sidebar
    - Choose the repositories where you want to use the bot

+4. (Optional) Give the app a profile picture (it will default to the Github User who set it up if you don't)

 ## Configure Environment Variables